mlpack/mlpack/doc/user/methods/pca.md

 The `PCA` class implements principal components analysis (PCA), a standard machine learning data preparation technique.
-PCA can be used to reduce the number of dimensions in a dataset, or to preseve a certain percentage of the variance of a dataset.
+PCA can be used to reduce the number of dimensions in a dataset, or to preserve a certain percentage of the variance of a dataset.

-By default, `PCA` uses the singular value decomposition (SVD), but supports the use of other more efficient decompositions, including approximate decompositions.
+By default, `PCA` uses the full exact singular value decomposition (SVD), but supports the use of other more efficient decompositions, including approximate singular value decompositions.

 #### Simple usage example: